isomerpages/mccy-iccs/index.md

           url: /VenueTravelAdvisory
   - infopic:
       title: What's in store this ICCS
-      description: We have many identities, all intertwining and defining us as individuals.
+      description: We have many identities, intertwining and defining us as individuals.
 How can we unite despite our differences?
 Let’s explore through ICCS 2022.
       button: Read more